 Tip #1: Use the Right Drill Bit

-It’s an easy mistake to make.
-A spur point drill bit isn’t going to last long if you insist on using it to drill into a brick wall.
-Likewise, masonry drill bits will overheat if you try to drill holes in wood.
+With so many drill bits to choose from, it is easy to use the wrong one.
+A spur-point drill bit won’t last long if you insist on using it to drill into brick walls.
+On the other hand, masonry drill bits will overheat if you use them to drill holes in wood.

-Know what your drill bits are for to save them from wearing out.
+Make sure you know what your drill bits are for to avoid wearing them out quickly.

 Tip #2: Store in a Dry Place